CyFI-Lab-Public/Forecast/README.md

 You can also use on /Forcast the script `run_forsee.py` which takes no arguments but the script needs to be modified with a different path to a memory image every time it is to be used.

+Included is also a memory image of the sample greencat, where you can test some simple usage of Forcast.

+Please make sure to only use 32 bit memory images!

 ## Plugin System
 A plugin system is implemented to allow plugins to receive callbacks from triggered breakpoints and access the `SimManager` after each step.